voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String[1]`

-String or Array.
 Sets the allowed clients and options for the export in the exports file.
-Defaults to <tt>localhost(ro)</tt>

 Default value: `'localhost(ro)'`